 Almost every new building in the City of London yields up some new Roman treasure.
 Most of it makes its way to the Museum of London.
 Any exploration of Roman London needs to

-- Museum of London, Roman Wall
+- London Museum, Roman Wall

 - Open: Daily 10am – 6pm